-(Preceding page: A part of the re-constructed trench system to be found in the Newfoundland Memorial Park at Beaumont-Hamel - photograph from 2009(?))
+(Right: Two views of parts of the re-constructed trench system to be found in the Newfoundland Memorial Park at Beaumont-Hamel - photographs from 2009(?) and 2010)

 Having then been withdrawn at the end of that April to the areas of Mailly-Maillet and Louvencourt where they would be based for the next two months, the Newfoundlanders were soon to be preparing for the upcoming British campaign of that summer, to be fought on the ground named for the languid, meandering river, the Somme, that flowed - and still does so today - through the region.